insolite-dev/nt/README.md

 Use `notya init` to initialize application. <br/>
 *(It isn't must actually, whenever you call any command of notya, it checks initialization status and if it isn't initialized, initializes app automatically).*

+### Settings (config):
+The config file of notya is autogeneratable, it'd be genereted by Init functionality. <br>
+To see or edit configuration file, run [`notya settings`](https://github.com/anonistas/notya/wiki/Settings).
+It'll open the settings file with your default editor.

 ### Available commands:
 - **[See all notes](https://github.com/anonistas/notya/wiki/List)** - `notya list`
 - **[View note](https://github.com/anonistas/notya/wiki/View)** - `notya view` or `notya view [name]`